Mathématique: Chapter 26

 HL: No decision needs to be made yet.

 DJ: We’re making it.
+We are.
 We’re making it by inches.

 HL: That’s enough, Jackson.